J. Paul Tanner: Educational background

 Tanner graduated from Abilene High School in 1968, and then with a B.Sc. in Industrial Engineering from Texas Tech University in 1972.
 Following three years of service in the U.S. Army (1973–1976), he enrolled at Dallas Theological Seminary in Dallas, TX, graduating with honors in 1981 with a Th.M. in Hebrew and Old Testament Studies.
 After teaching in the Philippines (1983–1985) and in California (1985-1986), he pursued further graduate studies at the University of Texas at Austin, from which he earned a Ph.D. in Middle Eastern Studies with a concentration in Hebrew language and literature in 1990.
 During his doctoral studies, he received the Foreign Language Area Studies Fellowship (FLAS Fellowship) awarded by the United States Dept. of Education.
 His doctoral dissertation ("Textual Patterning in Biblical Hebrew Narrative; A Case Study in Judges 6–8") explored the use of ancient Hebrew literary techniques and rhetorical criticism in the field of Old Testament narrative literature.

 Research interests

-Tanner is currently researching and writing on the Book of Daniel and has published articles regarding the seventy weeks prophecy of Daniel 9:24-27.
-His commentary on the book of Daniel for the Evangelical Commentary series (produced by Lexham Press and available on Logos Bible software) was published in the spring of 2020.
+Tanner’s research interests are primarily in Old Testament studies and biblical prophecy, while also writing course material for the Arab Center for Biblical Studies.
+He is the author of the highly-acclaimed commentary on The Book of Daniel for the Evangelical Exegetical Commentary series (Lexham Press, 2020).
+In addition, he has written commentaries on The Epistle to the Hebrews and the Book of Revelation.
+He is the author of The Prophets of Old Testament Israel, as well as The Rapture Promise; Its History and Fulfillment at Christ’s Return.
+He is currently researching and writing a new book for publication in late 2025, Salvation; The Most Incredible Gift From The Most Magnificent God.